TamerPlatform/Tools/Security Assessment/Automated Analysis/drozer.md

 ### Dynamic Assessment via Drozer

-Drozer at this point doesn't provide html/xml style reporting the report output is directly provided to the console.
+Drozer at this point doesn't provide html/xml style reporting, instead the report output is directly provided to the console.

 AndroidTamer has a build in script which will automatically run all the modules that are available in drozer and will give you a textual output on screen.
 Its advised to save the output in a text file for further / delayed analysis.